northeastern-rc/rc-public-documentation/docs/source/welcome/language-for-grants.md

 ## NU SDE

-The Secure Data Enclave (SDE) is a subset of RC systems configured to comply with Northeastern University's CMMC Programme, creating a storage and computational environment that allows researchers to compete for government funding without having to support their own computational environments.
-The SDE is targeted at computational research.
-There is no physical lab, there is no physical CUI, but there is a cluster of hardware dedicated to storing and computing on CUI data.
+The Secure Data Enclave (SDE) is a subset of RC systems configured to comply with Northeastern University's CMMC Program, creating a storage and computational environment that allows researchers to compete for government funding without having to support their own computational environments.
+Computational research is the focus of the SDE.
+There is no physical lab, and there is no physical CUI, but there is a cluster of hardware dedicated to storing and computing CUI data.

 ## Storage Services